clarissatjx/organix/README.md

 # Organix

 Organix is a to-do list web application designed specifically for students.
 It helps users manage tasks efficiently and effectively while providing a user-friendly experience.
+Note: The Google sign-in feature is still a WIP!
+Frontend design is currently being improved.
+All other features still works :)

 ## Features